Mulch is an important part of gardening for many of us. We’ve been mulching our gardens lately. “What is mulch any way?”

 It’s anything that covers the ground and improves the soil by retaining moisture.
 Did you know that in some circumstances you could even use rocks?
 I know!
 I feel the cringing of gardeners from all the places that battle rocks.
 But according to George, it can actually be done and might help in some situations.

 Mulch improves soil fertility.
 It stops weeds from coming up thereby saving work on weeding.
 Mulch adds to soil structure for drainage and roots can find nutrients better.
 It creates better plant health and production.

 - old, untreated wood

-So aside from rocks, what can you use for mulch?
+So aside from rocks, what can you use?
 Of course, most gardening stores sell mulch such as wood chips.
 Sometimes, if you check around your area, there may even be wood chips available for free.
 You can also use straw or hay as you see in the above pictures.
 Another thing that my family likes to do, is get bags of leaves when fall hits, and use the leaves as mulch as well.
 Personally, I prefer straw or hay.
 With those, I can lay potatoes on the top of the soil and just cover them over with the mulch.
 They grow just fine and all I have to do to harvest the potatoes, is pull the mulch away, and voila!
 There are my beauties underneath the mulch.

 Until next time,